 Like a lot of other companies in this category (including ADP), Paychex covers benefits and HR solutions for the full range of needs, from employee recruitment through retirement.
 They also address government compliance through OSHA, COBRA, workers compensation, and unemployment insurance.

 In addition to the basic payroll service, Paychex offers several add-ons.
 Taxpay handles your payroll tax and sales tax filing.
 Paychex Time organizes and tracks employee clock-ins via a mobile app, and the Paychex PEO helps improve your benefits administration.
 Other extras include credit card processing, currency conversion for international receipts, and gift cards.

 Making Your Final Decision

-Comparing ADP vs. Paychex can be difficult, because both of these companies offer so many different services.
+Comparing ADP vs. Paychex can be difficult because both of these software companies offer so many different services.
 As you evaluate the two, use your own business needs as a litmus test.
-Large companies that need less support and already have a dedicated payroll professional/HR staff may find that ADP meets their needs.
-Smaller businesses looking for a best-of-breed solution with dedicated support might want to consider Paychex.
+Large companies that need less support and already have a dedicated payroll specialist/HR staff may find that ADP meets their needs.
+Small businesses looking for a best-of-breed solution with dedicated support might want to consider Paychex for easier payroll processing.